ElonVampire/DesignPatterns-3/README.md

 # Command Pattern

-The command pattern is a simple one, it simple has client code that calls a granular class that contains just the logic for the command
+The command pattern is a simple one, it simply has client code that calls a granular class that contains just the logic for the command to run.
+The command class is fully self contained, meaning that when the class is constructed and the execute command is run, it does not need to gather state from other dependancies.

 ## What it Solves